 Pick a neighbourhood and get to know it

-From the Lower East Side, the West Village, the Upper West Side, Hell’s Kitchen, Chelsea, DUMBO, and Bushwick (just to name a few!) each New York City neighbourhood is filled with their own exclusive shops, outdoor spaces, cafés, restaurants, and good vibes.
-All major neighbourhoods are accessible by subway and pedestrian-friendly.
+From the Lower East Side, the West Village, the Upper West Side, Hell’s Kitchen, Chelsea, DUMBO, and Bushwick (just to name a few) each New York City neighbourhood is filled with their own exclusive shops, parks, cafés, restaurants, and good vibes.
+All major neighbourhoods in New York are accessible by subway and are pedestrian-friendly.
 Spend a half-day in a few different ones and find your favourite!

 Walking is an adventure in itself in New York City, especially in the bustling boroughs like Manhattan and Brooklyn.
 The borough of Manhattan was actually designed as a grid system, making it pretty simple to navigate.
 You can easily get from 34th Street down to 22nd Street in ten minutes.
-I recommend sticking to Manhattan over other boroughs if you’re wandering solo because it’s relatively safer than other boroughs, and even named the safest big city in all of the U.S. Most streets are filled with people at all hours of the day, as this busy borough has approximately 1.6 million residents, but sees up to 4 million people daily with all the commuters coming in and out of the island!
+I recommend sticking to Manhattan over other boroughs if you’re wandering solo because it’s relatively safer than other boroughs, and even named the safest big city in all of the US.
+Most streets are filled with people at all hours of the day, as this busy borough has approximately 1.6 million residents, but sees up to four million people daily with all the commuters coming in and out of the island.

 Head to the New York City Library

-How can you feel alone amongst an ocean of books?
+How can you feel alone among an ocean of books?
 Centrally located just next door to Bryant Park, The New York City Library is free, complete with WiFi, and there are always events happening throughout the year.
-For more inspiration on free things to do in New York City, check out this guide.
+For more inspiration on free things to do in New York, check out this guide.

 Visit the museums

 New York City attractions like the newly-renovated Museum of Modern Art is a must for any arts and culture lover.
 The Whitney Museum, with its spacious halls and rooftop restaurant and bar (they offer free exhibition tours daily from noon to 3 p.m. daily), is perfect to fill an afternoon of your solo trip to New York.
 If you’re really into contemporary art, hit up the free Chelsea art galleries where you’re bound to meet some cool people.

 New York City nightlife as a solo traveller